 7. World languages.

-[Note:charter school World languages programs should be developed and implemented to acknowledge and reinforce the language proficiency and cultural awareness that non-English language speakers already possess and encourage students’ proficiency in multiple world languages.
+[Note: The charter school must use the current world languages standards developed by the American Council on the Teaching of Foreign Languages.
+World languages programs should be developed and implemented to acknowledge and reinforce the language proficiency and cultural awareness that non-English language speakers already possess and encourage students’ proficiency in multiple world languages.
 Programs also must encompass indigenous American Indian languages and cultures, among other world languages and cultures.
-Charter schools may award Minnesota World Language Proficiency Certificates or Minnesota World Language High Achievement Certificates consistent with Minnesota Statutes section 120B.022, subdivision 1.]
+Charter schools may award Minnesota World Language Proficiency Certificates consistent with Minnesota Statutes, section 120B.022.]

-B. The basic instructional program shall include all courses required for each grade level by the Minnesota Department of Education (MDE) and all courses required in all elective subject areas.
+B. The basic instructional program shall include all courses required for each grade level by the Minnesota Department of Education (MDE) and courses required in all elective subject areas.
 The instructional approach will be nonsexist and multicultural.

-C. Elementary and middle schools shall offer at least three, and require at least two, of the following four art areas: dance, music, theater, and visual arts.
-High schools shall offer at least three, and require at least one, of the following five art areas: dance, media arts, music, theater, and visual arts.
+C. The charter school must establish and regularly review its own standards for career and technical education (CTE) programs.
+Standards must align with CTE frameworks developed by the Department of Education, standards developed by national CTE organizations, or recognized industry standards.

-. charter schoolThe school board, at its discretion, may offer additional courses in the instructional program at any grade level.
+D. The school board, at its discretion, may offer additional courses in the instructional program at any grade level.

-.
-Each instructional program shall be planned for optimal benefit taking into consideration the financial condition of the charter school and other relevant factors.
+E. Each instructional program shall be planned for optimal benefit taking into consideration the financial condition of the charter school and other relevant factors.
 Each program plan should contain goals and objectives, materials, minimum student competency levels, and methods for student evaluation.

-.
-The executive director shall have discretionary authority to develop guidelines and directives to implement school board policy relating to instructional curriculum.
+F. The executive director shall have discretionary authority to develop guidelines and directives to implement school board policy relating to instructional curriculum.

+G. The charter school may not discriminate against or discipline a teacher or principal on the basis of incorporating into curriculum contributions of persons in a federally protected class or state protected class when the included contribution is in alignment with standards and benchmarks adopted under Minnesota Statutes, sections 120B.021 and 120B.023.

 III.
+REQUIRED ACADEMIC STANDARDS

+A. The following subject areas are required for statewide accountability:

+1. language arts;

+2. mathematics, encompassing algebra II, integrated mathematics III, or an equivalent in high school, and to be prepared for the three credits of mathematics in grades 9 through 12, the grade 8 standards include the completion of algebra;

+3. science, including earth and space science, life science, and the physical sciences, including chemistry and physics;

+4. social studies, including history, geography, economics, and government and citizenship that includes civics;

+5. physical education;

+6. health, for which locally developed academic standards apply; and

+7. the arts.

+B. Elementary and middle schools must offer at least three and require at least two of the following five arts areas: dance, media arts, music, theater, and visual arts.
+High schools must offer at least three and require at least one of the following five arts areas: media arts, dance, music, theater, and visual arts.

 IV.
 PARENTAL CURRICULUM REVIEW